-EJ Chambers, PhD
+Rolf Mirus, PhD

-The Centre for International Business Studies was established at the University of Alberta's Faculty of Business in 1989.
-It is one of nine similar University-based centres in Canada funded through the federal Department of Foreign Affairs and International Trade.
-Additional support is provided through private sector donations, primarily in the form of income generated by endowments from Imperial Oil Ltd and Eldon D Foote and by an operating grant from the Royal Bank of Canada.
+The Centre for International Business Studies (CIBS) has operated within the University of Alberta's Faculty of Business since its inception, in 1989.
+It is one of nine such university-based Centres in Canada, all of them federallyfunded through the Department of Foreign Affairs and International Trade.
+It benefits as well from the private sector support of two endowment funds (Imperial Oil Ltd, and Eldon D Foote), and from a Royal Bank of Canada operating grant.